-The MacBook Air travels light and feels great.
-Experts rave about the 13-inch MacBook Air's backlit keyboard and glass trackpad, and at around two-thirds of an inch thick and less than 3 pounds, you'll barely notice the notebook when you have to carry it around.
-Wi-Fi and Bluetooth capabilities help on the road, but you'll need to pick up a separate adapter if you want an Ethernet connection.
-The lack of an optical drive annoys some reviewers, but only mildly.
+Travels light, feels great.
+Critics rave about the 13-inch MacBook Air's backlit keyboard and glass trackpad, and at about 0.6 inch thick and less than 3 pounds, you'll barely notice it when you carry it around.
+Wi-Fi and Bluetooth capabilities help on the road, but you'll need a separate adapter if you want an Ethernet connection.
+The lack of an optical drive and HDMI port annoy some reviewers, but only mildly.

 5. Laptop Magazine

 Apple offers nearly unparalleled tech support, finishing in second place behind Sony in this test but only by the barest of margins.
 Staffers ask anonymous questions and get great help from Apple's web and phone support, and Apple provides free help at in-person Genius Bars nationwide.
 The lack of social media support is the only negative mark, and it's a minor one.